rjjanse/rjjanse/README.md

 ## Greetings weary traveller :mage:

-I'm Roemer [ˈrumər], a PhD candidate at the Leiden University Medical Center, the Netherland.
+I'm Roemer [ˈrumər], a postdoctoral researcher at the University Medical Center Utrecht, the Netherlands.
 I am working on renal epidemiology, like to program in R, and educate the new generation of scientists.
-My background is a BSc in medicine :man_health_worker:.
+My background is a BSc in medicine :man_health_worker: and a PhD in clinical epidemiology with a focus on kidney disease.

 This page contains the codes and when possible the data for my academic projects, as well as some side projects.
-At the end of this document, you can find a list with which repository corresponds to which publication.
+Below, you can find a list with which repository corresponds to which publication.

-You can contact me at r.j.janse@lumc.nl.
 A list of my current publications can be found at my [ORCID](https://orcid.org/0000-0003-0059-872X) (0000-0003-0059-872X).
-An extensive overview of who I am is available [here](https://rjjanse.github.io).
+You can get to know me better [here](https://rjjanse.github.io).

 Cheers!